briandiloreto/AtomicViz/README.md

 1. **Files graph**: A graph based on a set of selected files which shows function calls, class inheritance, or interface implementation

-2. **Function graph**: A graph which shows the call hierarchy of single function to a given call depth
+2. **Function graph**: A graph which shows the call hierarchy of single function to a selected call depth

+3. **Focused function graph**: A graph which shows the call hierarchy of sthe currently focused function

 Files identified in any **.gitignore** file in the project will be ignored when creating a graph.

 * To **create a graph** for **selected files**:
   > In the file explorer select the folders or files to include in the graph, right-click and choose _**AtomicViz: Create graph for selected files**_ from the context menu.
+Choose the command _**AtomicViz: Create graph for selected files, with variables**_ to include variable references.

-* To **create a graph** for a **single function** to see its call hierarchy with a desired depth:
+* To **create a graph** for a **single function** to see its call hierarchy:
   > In the code, position the cursor on a function name, right-click and choose _**AtomicViz: Create graph for function**_ from the context menu.
 You can change the call depth later using the buttons in the toolbar.

+* To **create a graph** of the **focused function**:
+  > Open the Command Palette (Ctrl+Shift+P) and choose the command _**AtomicViz: Create graph of focused function**_.
+An empty graph will be created.
+Then put the cursor on any function name in an editor window to show the function's call hierarchy.

 * To **open an existing** graph file:
   > Click on the AtomicViz file (*.atm) in the file explorer.
 If the graph file is already open, then right-click on the file in the file explorer and choose _**AtomicViz: Show graph**_ from the context menu.